dylan7474/openaiChat/README.md

   For example, if the Open WebUI interface lives at `http://127.0.0.1:8080/`, export `OLLAMA_URL=http://127.0.0.1:8080/ollama/api/generate`.
 * aiChat prints the derived model discovery URLs at startup.
 If model loading fails, copy the suggested `curl` command from the log or the UI diagnostics panel and run it from the same machine to confirm connectivity.
+* Run `./openaichat --check-search` to confirm the web search environment variables are visible before launching the server.
+The command prints the resolved endpoint and exits with a non-zero status when search is disabled.
 * Stop the server with <kbd>Ctrl</kbd>+<kbd>C</kbd> in the terminal where it is running.

 ### Web search integration